doomemacs/doomemacs/README.md

 # run this if you change autoload files
 make autoloads

+# this is the equivalent of running all four of the above commands
+make

 # you can run any make command with DEBUG=1 for extra logging, and YES=1 to
 # auto-accept confirmation prompts: